CyberTrackerConservation/ctdoc/_pages/xlsform/_reference-manual-6.md

 `distanceFilterMeters` is the minimum distance between readings in meters.
 This is optional and by default no distance filter is used.

 `snapTrack` causes the system to snapshot all the track points (since prior snap).

-If using Survey123 and  `bind::ct:esriLocationServiceUrl` is specified, then the track data will be sent to the feature service.
+If using Survey123 and `esriLocationServiceUrl` is specified, then the track data will be sent to the [feature service]({{ site.baseurl }}/xlsform/reference-manual/2#esrilocationserviceurl).
 Otherwise, a track file will be created and added to a `file` type question in the form.
 The question selected must be of type `file` and should have a `trackFileFormat` column specified.

 <table>
 <tr>